We've only been able to handle single-choice or dual-choice options so far.

-For example, suppose that the relationship between admission fee and age at a particular zoo is as follows
+For example, let's say the relationship between zoo entrance fees and age is as follows.

 Based on the above, let's create a program that displays the required admission fee when you enter your age.